glvckoma/Wildberry/README.md

 ## Disclaimer

 This mod is for educational and research purposes.
 Use responsibly and I am not responsible for any bans that may occur.

+This isn't built around the Steam version of the game so if you run into issues that's why.